Tutankhamun's mummy: Cause of death

 An accidental death is often suggested, with varying causes.
 A chariot crash resulting in either a fatal fall or being run over, a kick from a horse, or trauma sustained in an attack by a hippopotamus are all put forward to explain his early death and the apparent trauma to his chest.
 Frank Rühli and Salima Ikram consider the latter two theories unlikely.
 They suggest that as the king was apparently an experienced charioteer (six were found in his tomb), he would be unlikely to stand in range of a horse kick.
 Additionally, even if a hippo was encountered, his bodyguards would have protected him; Thutmose III was protected by his guards from an attacking elephant while hunting.

-The most recent CT study lead by Hawass has attributed Tutankhamun's early death to a combination of multiple factors including a leg fracture and malaria.
+The 2010 study attributed Tutankhamun's early death to a combination of multiple factors including a leg fracture and malaria.
 The fracture of the left leg has resin within it, indicating an associated open wound was present at the time of death.
 They suggest that the fracture was the result of a fall, and turned fatal either through infection or in combination with a severe malarial infection.
-However, Christian Timmann and Christian Meyer have argued that sickle cell anemia better fits the pathologies exhibited by the king.
+However, Christian Timmann and Christian Meyer argue that sickle cell anemia better fits the pathologies exhibited by the king.
 They suggest that the sickle-cell disease turned fatal when Tutankhamun also contracted severe malaria.
 He is expected to have been homozygous recessive for the sickle cell gene, thus making him not immune to severe malaria, which would have been fatal.
 This suggestion has been called "interesting and plausible" by the Egyptian team.